While a goose down is the pinnacle of bedding – when it comes to pillows and comforters – goose down fill is not for everyone.

 With the countless options of pillows available out there today, which should you choose?

-Let’s break this down into the two pillow types: natural fill and synthetic fill.
+Let’s break this down into two pillow types: natural fill and synthetic fill.

 Natural fill, as the name would indicate, is fill comprised of natural materials.
-These fill types have not been manufactured in some factory (although they probably have been processed a bit for allergy sufferers).
+These fill types aren’t synthetic (although they probably have been processed a bit for allergy sufferers).

 If you like goose down pillows, but they just cost a bit too much, your best alternative is a duck down pillow!

-Like goose down, duck down pillows are filled with the soft belly feathers of a duck.
+Like goose down, duck down is the soft belly feather of a duck.
 Also like goose down pillows, duck down pillows are soft, cuddly, and very easily mold to the shape desired.